 by Andi Turner

-He was going to do a route that evening which he had practised previously, and got up in one push from ground to summit.
+He was going to do a route that evening which he had practised previously and got up in one push from the ground to the summit.
 He knew he could do it, so what’s the point postponing the procedure?
-Mark nipped into his house and changed out of his grubby work trousers into a pair or equally tarnished climbing trousers.
-He grabbed his lurcher – Poppy – scooped up his fluorescent pink climbing bag and shoved an apple in his mouth, which he held there, until he got in his car.
+Mark nipped into his house and changed out of his grubby work trousers into a pair of equally tarnished climbing trousers.
+He grabbed his lurcher – Poppy – scooped up his fluorescent pink climbing bag and shoved an apple in his mouth, which he held there until he got in his car.
 Mark set off to the crag, changing gear between bites at his apple and steering with his knees when he finally decided to put on his seat belt.
-Upon arrival at the rocks he had no pangs of fear, no thoughts of ‘maybe next time, when it’s a bit cooler/I’ve got a spotter/first-aider/top-roped it a few more times/got fitter/new boots/worn in boots….
-He soloed Rocking Stone Gully – V Diff, and then got down the point at hand.
+Upon arrival at the rocks, he had no pangs of fear, no thoughts of ‘maybe next time, when it’s a bit cooler/I’ve got a spotter/first-aider/top-roped it a few more times/got fitter/new boots/worn-in boots….
+He soloed Rocking Stone Gully (VD) and then got down the point at hand.
 Mark didn’t want people thinking he was lying after his very solo ascent of the route so he’d brought his video camera with him.
 He set it up, pointing it at the route by wedging it in his shoe and hit record.
 At 25 feet the crux is encountered, a smear out on the right is committed to and the rounded top delicately grasped.

 A fall from the crux should leave the climber smashed in the boulders at the bottom.
 The blessed bouncing idol of the 80s – Johnny Dawes – famously fell from this crux on an on-sight attempt and managed to skip down the slab, avoid the boulders and was then snagged by his shoelace before the final catastrophic drop.
 Falls from this point by other climbers were decidedly less fortunate.